PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/CreateAzureAdApplication.md

 ## Configure Service Principal Access to a Power BI Workspace

-Add the Azure AD service principal for the Azure AD application to a Power BI workspace as an administrator.
+It is important to understand that a service principal has no default access to any workspace.
+Instead, you must add the service principal for the Azure AD application as a workspace member to any Power BI workspace that the service principal needs to access.
+Also note that when adding a service principal to a Power BI workspace, you must as the service principal in the workspace role of either **Admin** or **Member**.
+Other workspace roles such as **Contributor** and **Visitor** are not support for App-Owns-Data embedding with a service principal.

-Click the Dev Camp Lab workspace in the left navigation to display the workspace summary page.

-Click the Access link to open the Access pane where you can configure who has access to workspace resources.
+Navigate to the Power BI workspace which contains the report you'd like to embed in your testing.
+Click the workspace name in the left navigation to display the workspace summary page.
+Next, click the **Access** link to open the **Access** pane where you can configure who has access to workspace resources.

 <img src="CreateAzureAdApplication\media\image17.png" style="width:6.5in;height:2.18194in" />

-In the search box with the caption of Enter email address, type App-Owns-Data to find the Azure AD application.
+On the **Access** pane, locate the search box with the caption of **Enter email address**.

 <img src="CreateAzureAdApplication\media\image18.png" style="width:2.71186in;height:1.29292in" />

-In the search box with the caption of Enter email address, type App-Owns-Data to find the Azure AD application.
+In the search box with the caption of **Enter email address**, type *Salesforce* to find the Azure AD application.

 <img src="CreateAzureAdApplication\media\image19.png" style="width:3.57291in;height:1.24675in" />

-Select the Azure AD application named App-Owns-Data Sample App.
-Select Admin in the dropdown menu to specify the level of access and then click the Add button.
+Select the Azure AD application you created earlier.
+Select **Admin** in the dropdown menu to specify the workspace role and then click the **Add** button.

 <img src="CreateAzureAdApplication\media\image20.png" style="width:3.20339in;height:1.56007in" />

-You should now be able to confirm that the App-Owns-Data Sample App has been configured as a workspace admin.
+You should now be able to confirm that the Azure AD application you created has been configured as a workspace admin.

 <img src="CreateAzureAdApplication\media\image21.png" style="width:3.2011in;height:3.07627in" />

-Close the Access pane.
+If you want the service principal to be able to embed reports for any other Power BI workspace in the same tenant, follow the same steps to add the service principal in the workspace role of Admin in those workspaces as well.
+At this point you have successfully created and configure the new Azure AD application for App-Owns-Data embedding.
+Remember you will need the Client ID and the Client Secret to configure **SalesforceAppOwnsDataEmbedding** sample project.

 <img src="CreateAzureAdApplication\media\image10.png" style="width:4.11039in;height:1.47225in" alt="Graphical user interface, text, application, email Description automatically generated" />